 Bring a large pot of water to the boil, then carefully add dumplings.
 Wait until they start rising to the top (you can check carefully with a wooden spoon that none are stuck to the bottom), then add a cup or two of cold water.
 When dumplings rise to the top again, ladle a cup or so of the cooking water into a serving bowl, then spoon dumplings into them.

-To serve, place into small bowls with a spoonful or two of water, add some of the dipping sauce, and slurp away.
+To serve, place dumplings into small bowls, add some of the dipping sauce, and slurp away.